Transfigured-Requiem/CableDimensioning/README.md

 # CableDimensioning

 ### Cable Dimensioning Calculator

-This is a Cable Dimesioning Calculator built from scratch by me `Abderrahmane Taha Khenchouche` as a solution to the `Industrial Power Network` homework.
+This is a Cable Dimesioning Calculator built from scratch by `Abderrahmane Taha Khenchouche` and `Abdelmalek Mahmoud` as a solution to the `Industrial Power Network` homework.

 You can visit and use it from [here.](https://cablesizer.netlify.app)

 ### Local Installation

 First clone this github repository on your system

 ```
 git clone https://github.com/Transfigured-Requiem/CableDimensioning.git
 ```

 `Or you can download it as .zip archive and proceed from there`

 ### Prerequisites

 1. You need to check if you have NodeJS installed in your system using the command

 ```sh